spine/spine.site/app/views/docs/routing.md

 HTML5 History support will only be enabled if this option is present, and the API is available.
 Otherwise, Spine's routing will revert back to using hash fragments.

 However, there are some things you need to be aware of when using the History API.
-Firstly, ever URL you send to `navigate()` needs to have a real HTML representation.
+Firstly, every URL you send to `navigate()` needs to have a real HTML representation.
 Although the browser won't request the new URL at that point, it will be requested if the page is subsequently reloaded.
 In other words you can't make up arbitrary URLs, like you can with hash fragments; every URL passed to the API needs to exist.
 One way of implementing this is with server side support.

 When browsers request a URL (expecting a HTML response) you first make sure on server-side that the endpoint exists and is valid.
 Then you can just serve up the main application, which will read the URL, invoking the appropriate routes.
 For example, let's say your user navigates to `http://example.com/users/1`.
 On the server-side, you check that the URL `/users/1` is valid, and that the User record with an ID of `1` exists.
 Then you can go ahead and just serve up the JavaScript application.